mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

    from forming an underspecified request.

 2. **Regretted failures:** These are failures where the user's request is perfectly reasonable and unambiguous.
-We'd prefer that the user's code work, and does what they expect.
+We'd prefer that the user's code works, and does what they expect.

 One example of a "non-regretted failure" is a generic speed function, which divides a distance by a time and returns the results in the natural derived unit: